feelSpace/FSLib-Android/docs/README.md

 - Bluetooth must be activated.
 See documentation: [Set up BLE](https://developer.android.com/guide/topics/connectivity/bluetooth-le#setup)
 - Other Bluetooth problems are listed [here](https://github.com/iDevicesInc/SweetBlue/wiki/Android-BLE-Issues).

-## Connection and disconnect of a belt
+## Connection and disconnection of a belt

 To connect and control a belt you must, first, create an instance of the navigation controller for your application.
 The first argument of the constructor is a `Context` (because accessing the Bluetooth service requires a `Context`), the second argument indicates if the compass accuracy signal is enabled when your application is connected to the belt (see [Compass accuracy signal](#compass-accuracy-signal)).